 When a web text includes a clear publication date, use this as the date for your citation, as you would with any other source.
 When it does not have a formal publication date, look for the date of last revision or update and use that instead.

-In a note or bibliography entry, you can also use both if you think it’s important for the reader to know:
+In a full note or bibliography entry, you can use both if you think it’s important for the reader to know:

 1. Shane Bryson, “Word Order Rules in English,” Scribbr, April 21, 2015, last modified February 20, 2019, https://www.scribbr.com/academic-writing/word-order-rules-in-english/.

-Where neither a publication date nor a revision date are available, include the date when you accessed the page.
+Where neither a publication date nor a revision date are available, include the date when you accessed the page instead.
 Only use this when there are no other options:

 Citing social media content

-Social media content is frequently just described in the text, instead of being cited formally.
-Still, if you want to provide a citation, there are guidelines for doing so.
+Social media content can usually just be described in the text instead of being cited formally.
+If you want to provide a citation, Chicago provides guidelines for doing so.

-Since most social media posts are untitled, it’s advised to use the beginning of the post, anything up to 160 characters, in place of the title.
+Since most social media posts are untitled, use the beginning of the post (up to 160 characters) in place of the title.
 If the post is less than 160 characters long, you can quote the whole thing: